Aircraft canopy: False canopy

 In the 1970s, US aviation artist Keith Ferris invented a false canopy to paint on the underside of military aircraft, directly underneath the front of the plane, the purpose of deception which was to camouflage the direction the aircraft is heading.
 This ruse was inspired by animals and fishes that have similar markings on the head and tail, so they can confuse other creatures.
 Canada was the first operational user, painting CF-18s with a canopy on the bottom of the plane.

 Synthetic canopy

 A type of canopy used as part of a synthetic cockpit where the pilot would not have direct sight of the outside world, but through an array of cameras.
-The British Aerospace P.125 was to use the have not glass cockpit arrangement that would increase stealth characteristics and would block out the potential soviet threat of dazzling laser weapons.
+The British Aerospace P.125 was to use the have not glass cockpit arrangement that would increase stealth characteristics and would block out the potential Soviet threat of laser weapons that would dazzle the pilot.